top of page

 The Basics-

-A beautiful juried art fair with 100 professional artists from ore than a dozen states and 6 emerging teen artists from Mint Artists Guild.
+A beautiful juried art fair with 100 professional artists from more than a dozen states and emerging teen artists from Mint Artists Guild.

-This is the art fairs third year.
-It is produced by Integrity Shows, which also produces Palmer Park and Funky Ferndale Art Fairs.
+This is the art fairs eighth year.
+It is produced by Integrity Shows, which also produces the Palmer Park and Funky Ferndale Art Fairs.

 Our focus is mix of urban art with tranquility and beauty.